Introduction

 The Americans with Disabilities Act (ADA) ensures that “places of public accommodation” are made accessible to Americans with disabilities.
 Since a lot of the information families and community members are interested in can be accessed through your school website, your website needs to be ADA compliant.

-If your website isn’t ADA compliant, not only are you failing to serve every person who visits your website, you could receive an accessibility complaint from the Office for Civil Rights (OCR) in the Department of Education.
+If your website isn’t ADA compliant, not only are you failing to serve your district’s families—as well as anyone else who visits your website, you could receive an accessibility complaint from the Office for Civil Rights (OCR) in the Department of Education.

-A lot of digital interaction lives right in your pocket — on your smartphone.
-According to Pew Research Center, 85% of American adults now have a smartphone compared to just 35% in 2011.
+Most digital interaction lives right in your pocket—on your smartphone.
+According to Pew Research Center, over 90% of American adults now have a smartphone compared to just 35% in 2011.
 On these devices, apps reign supreme.
 The value of mobile applications is that they combine all of the information your community could need into one unique place.
 Providing users a great experience with your school app not only helps boost engagement with your online presence but also strengthens your school’s brand.

 There are a couple of elements that are vital to a great user experience on your school mobile app: